1347: Western Europe

 In the continuing Hundred Years' War, the English won the city of Calais in a treaty signed in September.
 In a meeting with the Estates General in November, the French King Phillip was told that in the recent war efforts they had "lost all and gained nothing."
 Phillip, however, was granted a portion of the money he requested and was able to continue his war effort.
 The English King Edward offered Calais a package of economic boosts which would make Calais the key city connecting England with France economically.
 Edward returned to England at that height of his popularity and power and for six months celebrated his successes with others in the English nobility.
 Although the Kingdom's funds were largely pushed towards the war, building projects among the more wealthy continued, with, for example, the completion of Pembroke College in this year.

-The French city of Marseilles recognized the plague on September 1 and by November 1 it had spread to Aix-en-Provence.
-The earliest recorded invasion of the plague into Spanish territory was in Majorca in December 1347, probably through commercial ships.
+The French city of Marseille recognized the plague on September 1 and by November 1 it had spread to Aix-en-Provence.
+The earliest recorded invasion of the plague into Spanish territory was in Mallorca in December 1347, probably through commercial ships.
 Three years of plague began in England.